Dr Vikki Cheung

 With a background in science (BSc Geology; MSc Applied Marine Science; PhD Genetic Ecotoxicology), Vikki has over 15 years’ experience in event and project management in both the private and academic sectors.
 Prior to her current role of Project Manager, which was held previously at Plymouth Marine Laboratory, Vikki fulfilled the role of Scientific Coordinator for the Secretariat of the Partnership for Observation of the Global Oceans (POGO), where she oversaw and coordinated numerous international research and capacity building programmes including the Nippon Foundation-POGO Centre of Excellence in Observational Oceanography, the POGO-SCOR Visiting Fellowship Programme, shipboard training cruises via the Ocean Training Partnership, and represented POGO on intergovernmental fora (such as the Group on Earth Observations).
 Many of these projects were in collaboration with scientists from all around the world including those within the regions of Latin America, the Caribbean, Africa, Indian Subcontinent and Southeast Asia.

-Currently project managing the £6.7 million grant for the UK Research and Innovation's GCRF Blue Communities programme and providing project management support to Work Package 2 of the GCRF PISCES project, Vikki also previously managed other marine science research projects including those funded by the Nippon Foundation, the Scientific Committee on Oceanic Research (SCOR), the European Space Agency (ESA) and the European Regional Development Fund via Interreg France-England Channel.
+Currently project managing the £6.7 million grant for the UK Research and Innovation's GCRF Blue Communities programme and providing project management support to Work Package 2 of the GCRF PISCES project, Vikki also provides support on the NERC Bio-Plastic-Risk project, and is the Centre Manager for the new Centre of Doctoral Training in Sustainable Management of UK Marine Resources (CDT SuMMeR).
+Previously, Vikki also has experience managing other marine science research projects including those funded by the Nippon Foundation, the Scientific Committee on Oceanic Research (SCOR), the European Space Agency (ESA) and the European Regional Development Fund via Interreg France-England Channel.

-Earlier in her research career, over a period of 9 years, Vikki also conducted laboratory and field-based research at the University of Plymouth investigating the sub-lethal biological effects of contaminants (ecotoxicology) using biomarkers in marine invertebrates and delivered lectures and practical sessions to undergraduate and postgraduate students.
+Earlier in her research career, over a period of 9 years, Vikki also conducted laboratory and field-based research at the University of Plymouth investigating the sub-lethal biological effects of contaminants (ecotoxicology) using biomarkers in marine invertebrates and delivered lectures and practical sessions to undergraduate and postgraduate students, as well as working on projects funded by the Environment Agency.

 PhD Genetic Ecotoxicology